DomoApps/Test-AI-Review/docs/Apps/Pro-Code-Editor/Tutorials/pdf-export.md

 *   Access to Domo's Pro-Code Editor.
     *   To get access to the beta, please reach out to your CSM.
-*   Basic understanding of JavaScript and Chart.js.
+*   Basic understanding of JavaScript and the [HTML2PDF.js](https://ekoopmans.github.io/html2pdf.js/) library.
 *   Code engine enabled in your Domo instance.

 * * *